-The next research proposes a different approach, an effective hybrid GA to solve TSTP-FC.
-The results are compared with existing solution approaches on 150 benchmark instances and 50 new randomly generated instances of larger size (Cosma, Pop, & Sabo, 2020).
+The next research proposes a different approach, 32 effective hybrid GA to solve TSTP-FC.
+The results are compared with existing solution approach on 150 benchmark instances and 50 new randomly generated instances of larger size (Cosma, Pop, & Sabo, 2020

-Pop et al. (2016) describe a novel hybrid heuristic approach using a GA based on encoding individual hash tables with a robust LS procedure.
+P. Pop et al. (2016) describe a novel hybrid heuristic approach using a GA based on encoding in a dual hash tables with a robust LS procedure.
 Cosma et al. (2018) propose an efficient Hybrid ILS which builds on the initial solution while using LS procedures aiming to improve exploration and for search diversification purposes, neighborhood structure is used.

 Model of the TSTP-FC where consider two types of fixed costs: one for opening distribution centers and the other related to routes between producers and DCs and between DCs and retailers (Hong et al., 2018).
 Another version of TSTP with one factory considers reducing greenhouse gas emissions as an environmental impact.
-This research is to deal with practical applications that occur in the public sector (Santibanez-Gonzalez et al., 2011).
+This research isito deal with practical applications that occur in the public sector (Del R. Santibanez-Gonzalez et al., 2011).

 Some of the implementations of TSTP are being used for the distribution of fertilizer in Central Sulawesi province.
-The developed model is not use fixed costs to open a distribution center and is completed with Lingo software (Aida & Rahmanda, 2020).
+The developed model is not use fixed costs to open a distribution center and is completed with Lingo software (Aida & Rahmanda, 2070).
 Another TSTP for soft drink products and the Mixed-Integer Linear Programming (MILP) model created is for multiple products with a fixed cost to open a DC, and a DC only serves one retailer (Fatma & Manurung, 2021).
+27 producer through the selected DCs to be opened to the customer that meets the producer's capacity constraints and the DCs to meet the customer's specific demands under minimal total distribution costs.

-This research explains the network design problem of a supply chain, the fixed cost TSTP to open DC, which could be seen as a development of the classic transportation problem.
-The objectives considered in the transportation problem are to determine the DCs to be opened and to identify and select the route from the producer through the selected DCs to be opened to the customer that meets the producer's capacity constraints and the DCs to meet the customer's specific demands under minimal total distribution costs.
+This research explains the network design problem of a supply clin, the fixed cost TSTP to open DC, which could be seen as a development of the classic transportation 13 blem.
+The objectives considered in the transportation problem are to determine the DCs to be opened and to identify and select the route from the

-The mathematical model of this problem is used in research Gen et al. (2006), Antony Arokia Durai Raj & Rajendran (2012), and (Cosma, Danciulescu, et al., 2019).
-This research aims to develop a mathematical model of the problem by allowing direct delivery from the factory or producer to the customer (without going through DC).
+24 he mathematical model of this problem is used in research Gen et al. (2006), Antony Arokia Durai Raj & Rajendran (2012), and (Cosma, Danciulescu, et al., 2019).
+This research aims to develop a m2hematical model of the problem by allowing direct delivery from the factory or producer to the customer (without going through DC).

 II.
-RESEARCH METHOD
+RESEARCH METHODOLOGY

-This section described a mathematical model for the development of a fixed-cost, TSTP for opening a DC that allows direct delivery from the factory to the customer, without going through the DC:
+This section described a mathematical model for the development of a 2ked-cost, TSTP for opening a DC that allows direct delivery from the factory to the customer, without going through the DC: